nanoc/nanoc.app/content/contributing.md

 Submitting feature requests
 ---------------------------

-If you have an idea for a new feature, check whether or not it’s on the [Nanoc Trello board](https://trello.com/b/dlEWOOBW/nanoc-4-0) yet.
-If it is not, start a discussion on the [Nanoc Google group](https://groups.google.com/forum/?fromgroups#!forum/nanoc).
+If you have an idea for a new feature, start a discussion on the [Nanoc Google group](https://groups.google.com/forum/?fromgroups#!forum/nanoc).

 Reviewing pull requests
 -----------------------